 Favorite Atlanta Foods Every Kid Should Try Once

 Your littles may have been born here, or you may be transplants from elsewhere.
 But to live in Atlanta is to eat Atlanta.
 We know… so many restaurants, so little time.
 So, we’ve compiled a short list of favorite Atlanta foods every kid should try at least once.
-Check out our list of Best Kid-Friendly Restaurants in Atlanta, too.
+Looking for more fun eats for kids?
+Check out our list of 7 Restaurants with Something Special.

 What’ll ya have?
 This institution has been serving the ATL for 90 years.
 A chili cheese dog and a frosted orange milkshake is a rite of passage for any true Georgia peach.